Looking for spooky fall fun and Halloween events in Seattle?

 An interactive Harry Potter experience is coming to Seattle this fall, so we suggest getting into the spirit by dressing as your favorite Hogwarts student and starting to plan your trip to Harry Potter: Magic at Play.

 Expect magical moments throughout the massive 13,000-square-foot adventure, from stepping into a recreation of the Dursley residence to making your way to the Great Hall!
 No matter if you’re a Gryffindor, Hufflepuff, Ravenclaw, or Slytherin, you’ll enjoy every moment of this experience.
 Plus, it’s fun to journey through it in costume, so another use for it if you decide to dress up as a wizard for Halloween this year!
-If you’re looking for costumes, check out the exclusive merchandise at the Harry Potter: Magic at Play store to scoop of all sorts of things like your house robes, shirts, scarves, unique wands, and more!
+If you’re looking for costumes, be sure to check out the exclusive merchandise at the Harry Potter: Magic at Play store, where you can find a wide range of items such as house robes, shirts, scarves, unique wands, and more, all at 20% off until Halloween!

 Experience Halloween in a memorable way at a haunting evening of music.
 A string quartet will perform classic spooky songs, from the Psycho theme to Michael Jackson’s “Thriller.”
 Each concert takes place in a stunning Seattle venue lit up with hundreds of candles for a moody ambience.